 More information at: https://pavel-demin.github.io/stemlab-sdr-notes/alpine

 Note: the SDR_Receiver_HPSDR start.sh script starts *two* (2) independent 8-slice SDRs, and the board will end up with two IP addresses and two MAC addresses on your LAN.
-So you can start two independent versions of Skimmer Server, each referencing a different MAC address by renaming the HermesIntf.dll as described.
-You can control which bands will get which antenna ports
+So you can start two independent versions of Skimmer Server, each referencing a different MAC address by renaming the HermesIntf.dll as described below.
+You can control which bands will get which antenna ports.

 2 - Running CW Skimmer Server